Wall Clock Made with AVR MCU and LED Display

 Idea

-The main goal was to try numeric LED display with MCU, so to make it a little bit more interesting I decided to create a clock that shows time in digital and analogue way.
-I used Atmega16L MCU because I needed 26 I/O pins (12 for numeric display, 12 for 2mm LEDs and 2 for buttons).
-The clock has got two buttons - one for adding hours and one for minutes.
-2mm LEDs around edge shows seconds while numeric display inside shows hours and minutes.
+The goal of this project was to explore using a numeric LED display with a microcontroller (MCU).
+To make it more engaging, I decided to create a wall clock that displays time both digitally and analogically.
+I chose the Atmega16L MCU for its 26 I/O pins—12 for the numeric display, 12 for the 2mm LEDs, and 2 for the buttons.
+The clock features two buttons: one to add hours and another to add minutes.
+The 2mm LEDs around the edge represent seconds, while the numeric display in the center shows hours and minutes.

 Display